Hunters Palette

 The Hunters Palette or Lion Hunt Palette is a c.
 3100 BCE cosmetic palette from the Naqada III period of late prehistoric Egypt.
 The palette is broken: part is held by the British Museum and part is in the collection of the Louvre.
+It was initially registered as discovered in the El-Amarna region, probably the result of confusion with other objects, and Budge later stated it came from Abydos.

 Content

 The Hunters Palette shows a complex iconography of lion hunting as well as the hunt of other animals such as birds, desert hares, and gazelle types; one gazelle is being contained by a rope.
 The weapons used in the twenty-man hunt are the bow and arrow, mace, throwing sticks, flint knives, and spears.
 Two iconographic conjoined bull-forefronts adorn the upper right alongside a hieroglyphic-like symbol similar to the "shrine" hieroglyph, sḥ.